-The switch must be able to establish communication with a controller at a user-configurable (but otherwise fixed) IP address, using a user-specified port.
-If the switch knows the IP address of the controller, the switch initiates a standard TLS or TCP connection to the controller.
-Traffic to and from the OpenFlow channel is not run through the OpenFlow pipeline.
-Therefore, the switch must identify incoming traffic as local before checking it against the flow tables.
+The switch must be able to establish communication with a controller at a user-configurable (but otherwise fixed) IP address, using either a user-specified transport port or the default OpenFlow transport port 6653 .
+If the switch is configured with the IP address of the controller to connect to, the switch initiates a standard TLS or TCP connection to the controller.
+The switch must enable such connection to be established and maintained.
+For out-of-band connections, the switch must make sure that traffic to and from the OpenFlow channel is not run through the OpenFlow pipeline.
+For in-band connections, the switch must set up the proper set of flow entries for the connection in the OpenFlow pipeline.